mroker242/mllearning/Linear-Algebra/MIT-1.md

+Before taking this course, do PreCalculus [Intro to Matrices by Khan Academy](https://www.khanacademy.org/math/precalculus/precalc-matrices#intro-to-matrices).

 # MIT Lecture 1

 This lecture is the first introduction to the course.
 At the onset we look at two equations in a system of equations: